 Making them count

-For the last year the Bureau has been logging the names and details of people that have died homeless since October 1, 2017.
+For the last year the Bureau has been logging the names and details of people who have died homeless since October 1, 2017.
 We started our count after discovering that no single body or organisation was recording if and when people were dying while homeless.

 More than 80 local news stories have been written about the work and our online form asking for details of deaths has been filled in more than 140 times.